 Technology impacts and shapes our lives in countless ways.
 Sure, it offers lots of benefits, but there are drawbacks as well.
-In particular, our vision suffers from the hours we gaze at two-dimensional computer screens.
+In particular, our vision suffers from the hours we gaze at two-dimensional computer screens, called Computer Vision Syndrome.

 The good news is that our eyes share in our brain’s innate adaptability.
-The not so great news is that modern demands on vision, especially our constant focus on close-up screens, is causing our eyes to make unhealthy adaptations.
-Thankfully, you can help yourself, but first you have to see clearly what’s causing the problem (pun intended).
+The not-so-great news is that modern demands on vision, especially our constant focus on close-up screens, are causing our eyes to make unhealthy adaptations.
+Thankfully, you can help yourself, but first, you have to see clearly what’s causing the problem (pun intended).

 For millennia, humans spent most of their time focused on distance—such as scouting the horizon for dangerous predators, weather, food and shelter.
 Today, we spend our days primarily staring at objects only 18 inches (or less) from our eyes—smartphones, tablets, iPads, e-books, desktops and the like.
 This constant nearby focus is the main cause of myopia (nearsightedness).
 And while wearing eyeglasses or contact lenses may seem like an easy solution, nearsightedness is about more than blurry distance vision.

 Before the age of technology, nearsightedness was found primarily among professions that required a lot of reading, such as accountants, lawyers and college professors.
 It was hardly ever found among, for instance, farmers.
 Now nearsightedness is reaching global epidemic proportions.
-For example, in China and Japan up to 90% of students age 12 and older are nearsighted.
-The situation is only likely to worsen with some estimates predicting that in the next 30 years half of people worldwide will be nearsighted.
+For example, in China and Japan, up to 90% of students age 12 and older are nearsighted.
+The situation is only likely to worsen with some estimates predicting that in the next 30 years, half of the people worldwide will be nearsighted.

 This trend shouldn’t surprise anyone as computers become virtually ubiquitous, which results in CVS (computer vision syndrome), more commonly known as computer eye strain.
 It is a combination of vision problems noticed during and after working long hours on the computer.
 OSHA describes it as a repetitive strain disorder affecting 90% of U.S. workers on computers daily.
 A recent study of university students underscored the point when it found virtually half or more suffered from computer-related eye issues such as headaches (53.3%), burning sensation in the eyes (54.8%) and tired eyes (48%).